 The latest version of Gutenberg also has drop-and-drop editing!
 You’ll see this in the tutorial.

 And because each block is “separate”, you can also add things like custom backgrounds just for specific blocks.

 In general, it gives you more flexibility and in-depth control.

 So Gutenberg is a page builder then, right?

 Ehh, not quite.
 At least not in its current form.

 Gutenberg is going to make it a lot easier to style regular content like blog posts or standard pages, but it’s not a 1:1 substitute for page builders in its current form.

 Just on a surface level, Gutenberg already lacks two essential things:

-- Flexible columns (there is now an experimental column block, but it’s pretty basic)
+- Flexible columns (there is now a column block in beta, but it’s pretty basic and has some bugs)